liquidinvestigations/hoover-snoop2/docs/intro.md

 the [Digest result][snoop.data.models.Digest.result].
 The last task in the chain, [snoop.data.digests.index][], uploads this result to elasticsearch.

-The results are stored as Blobs for easy re-indexing and fast API response times.
+The results are stored as [Blobs][snoop.data.models.Blob] for easy re-indexing and fast API response times.